ErabaReta/fdf/README.md

 Executing your fdf program using the example file 42.fdf:

 $>./fdf 42.fdf
-$>

-Should render a landscape repersing it.
+Should render a landscape represinting it.